kiwicom/smart-faq/README.md

   - Flight accordion is opened: `{ action: "openFlightCard"}`
   - When smartFAQ is closed: `{ action: "close", timeOpen: "number of seconds open"}`
   - Every search(with a debounce of 250ms by default): `{ action: "search", searchedText: "query being searched"}`
+  - When eTicket is clicked: `{ action: "clickOnEticket" }`
+  - When BoardingPasses button is clicked: `{ action: "clickOnBoardingPassButton" }`
+  - When Baggage button is clicked: `{ action: "clickOnBaggageButton" }`

 #### Eventname "smartFAQCategories"